usnistgov/OSCAL/docs/prose/OSCAL-Overview.md

 ![OSCAL layers](/docs/graphics/oscal-layers.png "OSCAL Layer Diagram")

-Here are the current definitions for each component.
-As the project progresses, these definitions may evolve.
-They are included here to indicate the overall body of work for OSCAL and not the finalized details of each component.
+Starting from the bottom on the left, the OSCAL layers are:
  * *Catalog*: Defines a set of security controls (e.g., NIST SP 800-53 Appendix F); may also define objectives and methods for assessing the controls (e.g., NIST SP 800-53A).
 Combining assessment objectives and methods with security controls has been done because some control catalog formats, such as COBIT 5, address assessment information directly.
 Others have it separately, like 800-53A.
 Including assessment objectives within the OSCAL catalog model simplifies the entire OSCAL operational model.
  * *Profile*: Defines a set of security requirements, where meeting each requirement necessitates implementing one or more security controls.
+A profile is also called a _baseline_ or _overlay_.
 The profile format will allow for selecting security controls using a number of different mechanisms as well as tailoring those controls (e.g., assigning parameter values, modifying requirements).
 A profile can include controls from more than one catalog, so an organization could have a single profile that references controls from several catalogs.
- * *Implementation*: Defines how each profile item is implemented.
+ * *Implementation*: Defines how each profile item is implemented for a given system component.
 This can represent a machine-readable system security plan in OSCAL format.
 It will also support transforms from the machine-readable form to a human-readable version.
  * *Assessment*: Describes how the system assessment is to be performed.
  * *Assessment Results*: Records the findings of the assessment.

+OSCAL will also integrate with:
  * *Metrics*: Defines metrics and measurements for understanding the effectiveness of the system’s security.
  * *Mechanism*: Describes methods used to monitor the system’s current security state (e.g., Security Content Automation Protocol (SCAP)).

+These are the current definitions for each component.
+As the project progresses, these definitions may evolve.
+They are included here to indicate the overall body of work for OSCAL and not the finalized details of each component.

 ## OSCAL users

 The initial OSCAL work encompasses the catalog and profile components.
 There are several types of users who should benefit from OSCAL catalogs and profiles.
 They include the following producers of OSCAL catalogs, profiles, and/or tools: